 What engagement and/or assessment activities would help your students achieve the articulated learning objectives for the session?

-- Drawing on the science of learning (see Darby and Lang, 2019; Harrington and Zakrajsek, 2017; and Lang, 2016 for distillations of the findings into practical strategies), plan to have your students do the following:
+- Drawing on the science of learning (see Harrington and Zakrajsek, 2017; and Lang, 2016 for distillations of the findings into practical strategies), plan to have your students do the following:

 - Share what they already know.
 This activates students’ prior knowledge on the lecture topic.
-A survey or poll questions can be used to conduct a prior knowledge check to gauge what students are bringing with them.
+A survey or poll questions can be used to conduct a prior knowledge check to gauge what students are bringing with them to class.

 - Recall their learning.
 Invite students to make connections across lectures, readings, and/or homework; provide real world examples, and relate the subject to their experience and knowledge.
-Students can share connections in Zoom chat, take the mic, or screen share relevant examples.
+Students can share in pairs, small groups, or during whole class discussion.

 - Pause for reflection.
 Ask students to reflect on what and how they are learning.
 This builds their metacognitive skills.
 For instance, at the end of a class session, ask students to summarize the main points from the lecture rather than summarizing it yourself; or share their take-aways.
 Collect their summaries or take-aways to gauge what they are leaving the class session with and if the session objectives were met.